 Characteristics of the Grogoch – Symbols of Ireland

-Again, the Grogochs are known to be very sociable.
-They love being around people and are so helpful.
-Yet, they have the power of invisibility, they roam around using this power most of the time.
+Again, the Grogochs are known to be very sociable and friendly.
+They love being around people and are often helpful to humans in need.
+Geogochs have the power of invisibility, and they roam around using this power most of the time.
 They don’t let people observe them unless they are trusted.

-Changelings are not really considered symbols of Ireland but they are interesting creatures that have fascinated and terrified Irish people for a very long time.
-Their impact on folklore earns them a place on this list however.
+Changelings are not often considered symbols of Ireland, but they are interesting creatures that have fascinated and terrified Irish people for a very long time.
+Their impact on folklore earns them a place on this list despite not being known worldwide.
 There are also some illustrations of changelings that were found in Irish folklore.

-Well, what do these creatures actually look like?
-Their true form is unknown because they have the ability to shapeshift.
-They posed as humans, but always had some fairy characteristics or traits that were difficult to hide.
-It usually replaced a real child.
+What do these creatures look like?
+Their proper form is unknown because they have the ability to shapeshift.
+They were known to pose as humans but always had some fairy characteristics or traits that were difficult to hide and gave their true identity away.
+Changelings usually replaced a human child.

 People in ancient times believed that children were supposed to be born healthy.
-If one had any medical issue, then it could be a fairy child rather than their real one which is quite sad.
-Changelings were sometimes thought to be elderly fairies who were brought to die in the mortal world.
+If a newborn had any medical issue, it was thought that it could be a fairy rather than their real baby, which is quite sad.
+Changelings were sometimes considered to be elderly fairies who were brought to die in the mortal world.

-The Fairy World is the Most Prominent Among the Symbols of Ireland
+The Fairy World is Prominent Among the Symbols of Ireland

-If this changeling belief proves one thing, it will be that people believed in the Fairy world in Ireland.
-Among all the symbols of Ireland, the fairy world should stand the tallest.
-That is because it shaped most of the heritage and cultural beliefs of the Irish.
-People used the fairy worlds myth to explain what they had no control over in their real lives.
+If the belief in Changelings proves one thing, it will be that people believed in the Fairy World in Ireland.
+Among all the symbols of Ireland, the Fairy World should stand the tallest.
+This is because it shaped most of the heritage and cultural beliefs of the Irish people and culture.
+People used the legends of the Fairy World to explain what they had no control over in their real lives.

-For example, changeling was used to describing children who suffered from autism or ADHD.
+For example, the legend of the Changeling was used to describe children who suffered from autism or ADHD.
 Because medicine was not advanced back then, people hung their problems on the fairy hook.
-They could not explain why their children were acting the way they did.
-So, they assumed that their child was a fairy.
-Their real child was taken, according to myth.
+They could not explain why their children acted the way they did, so they assumed that their child was a fairy and that their real child was taken.

-So, what happened when a child’s condition got better or they learned how to behave to avoid being called a fairy?
+So, what happened when a child’s condition improved, or they learned how to behave to avoid being called a fairy?
 They would explain that by assuming that the fairies returned them back.

 The Banshee – Irish Symbols

 What Exactly is a Banshee?
-Explaining this haunted symbol of Ireland
+Explaining this Haunting Symbol of Ireland

-The Role of the Banshee in the Irish Mythology
+The Role of the Banshee in Irish Mythology

-The Banshee is popular on a wider range than just Irish culture.
-This mythical creature appeared in many tales in the Scottish folklore as well.
+The Banshee is popular on a broader range than just Irish culture.
+This mythical creature has appeared in many tales in the Scottish folklore as well.
 According to mythology, the Banshee is a female spirit that notifies the people of an approaching death.

-The Banshee either shows up to the family of someone who’s going die soon and is heard wailing.
-People in the past used to believe, wailing at funerals was an important part of the Irish wake.
+The Banshee either shows up to the family of someone who’s going die soon or is heard wailing.
+People in the past believed wailing at funerals was an essential part of the Irish wake.
 It was thought that wailing helped to guide the deceased souls to the afterlife.
-Professional wailers even existed going from funeral to funeral to perform the musical lament.
+Professional wailers even existed, going from funeral to funeral to perform the musical lament.

-The mythology gave us different versions of how the Banshee appeared.
-One version claims that she was much like Mother Gothel; an old lady who transformed into a young beautiful woman.
 She would stun people with her unusual beauty, yet she remained a sign of demise.
-As part of the Banshee lore, it was accepted that she could change her appearance into an old woman, beautiful young lady and even a crow, similarly to the Morrigan, the Goddess of War and Death.
+As part of the Banshee lore, it was accepted that she could change her appearance into an old woman, a beautiful young lady, and even a crow, similar to the Morrigan, the Celtic Goddess of War and Death.

-The appearance of the Banshee varies from one region to another, some parts of Ireland don’t think it was a woman.
-Those regions still believed that the Banshee was a female spirit.
+The appearance of the Banshee varies from one region to another.
+Some parts of Ireland don’t think it was a living woman.
+Those regions believed that the Banshee was a female spirit.
 However, they thought it showed up in the form of a bird-like creature rather than a human being.
-They believed that this creature landed on the soon-to-die person’s window and stayed there until the clock ticked.

 The Origin of the Banshee